 Note: Once a Thru-Port transaction with an external device has been initiated it must be allowed to complete before Thru-Port Configuration characteristics are changed otherwise the ongoing transaction may be corrupted.
-Accordingly the CMX7364 host driver must not cause a Thru-Port transaction to be initiated if that would cause a configuration conflict i.e. select a slave having a different Thru-Port Configuration characteristics.
+Accordingly the CMX7164 host driver must not cause a Thru-Port transaction to be initiated if that would cause a configuration conflict i.e. select a slave having a different Thru-Port Configuration characteristic than that of an ongoing transaction.